Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

-The vertices $d$ and $e$ can have two outer edges each.
-The vertices in $S_1$ can have one outer edge each. \begin{enumerate} \item \textbf{The vertices $d$ and $e$ have no neighbors in $S_1$}, see Figure \ref{6-4}(i)).
-If the vertices $d$ and $e$ are adjacent, then both of them can have only one outer edge.
-Otherwise we have an $S_{3,3}$ with $dy$ (or $ey$) as the backbone.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $9+3_{\text{out of $S_1$}}+4_{\text{out of $d,e$}}=16$.
-If there are edges between the vertices in $S_1$, the maximum number of edges deleted is at most $9+2_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+4_{\text{out of $d,e$}}=15$.
+\begin{claim} If there is a $4$-$6$ edge in $G$, then $e(G)\leq \frac{5}{2}n-2.$ \end{claim} \begin{proof} Let $xy$ be a $4-6$ edge in $G$.
+Since $G$ is an $S_{3,3}$-free plane graph, $xy$ must be contained in $3$ triangles, see Figure \ref{6-4}.
+Let $a,b$ and $c$ be the vertices in $G$ which are adjacent to both $x$ and $y$.
+Let $d$ and $e$ be the vertices adjacent to $y$ but not to $x$.
+Let $S_1=\{a,b,c\}$ and $H=\{x,y,a,b,c,d,e\}$.
+Delete the vertices in $H$.
+The vertices $d$ and $e$ can have at most two neighbors in $V(G)\backslash H$ each.
+The vertices in $S_1$ can have at most one neighbor in $V(G)\backslash H$ each.
+If there is an edge joining any two vertices in $S_1$, say $ab$.
+Similarly, as before, the vertices $a$ and $b$ cannot have a neighbor in $V(G)\backslash H$.
+We distinguish the cases based on the neighbors of $d$ and $e$ as follows: \begin{enumerate} \item \textbf{The vertices $d$ and $e$ have no neighbors in $S_1$}, see Figure \ref{6-4}(i).
+If the vertices $d$ and $e$ are adjacent, they can have at most one neighbor in $V(G)\backslash H$ each.
+Otherwise, we have an $S_{3,3}$ with $dy$ (or $ey$) as the backbone.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $9+3+4=16$.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $9+2+4=15$.

-\item \textbf{One of the vertices $d$ or $e$ has one neighbor in $S_1$, while the other has none.} Assume that $d$ and $a$ are adjacent (see Figure \ref{6-4}(ii)).
-The vertex $a$ cannot have an outer edge, and $d$ has only one outer edge.
-If the vertices $d$ and $e$ are adjacent, then $d$ cannot have an outer edge and $e$ can have only one outer edge.
-Otherwise we have an $S_{3,3}$ with $dy$ (or $ey$) as the backbone.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $10+2_{\text{out of $S_1$}}+3_{\text{out of $d,e$}}=15$.
-If $a$ and $b$ (or $c$) are adjacent, then $b$ (or $c$) does not have an outer edge.
-Otherwise, we find an $S_{3,3}$ with $yb$ (or $yc$) as the backbone.
-Similarly for the inner edge $bc$.
-If there are edges between the vertices in $S_1$, the maximum number of edges deleted is at most $10+2_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+3_{\text{out of $d,e$}}=15$.
+\item \textbf{One of the vertices $d$ or $e$ has one neighbor in $S_1$, while the other has none.} Without loss of generality, suppose the vertices $a$ and $d$ are adjacent (see Figure \ref{6-4}(ii)).
+The vertex $a$ cannot have a neighbor in $V(G)\backslash H$, and $d$ can have at most one neighbor in $V(G)\backslash H$.
+If the vertices $d$ and $e$ are adjacent, then $d$ cannot have a neighbor in $V(G)\backslash H$ and $e$ can have at most one neighbor in $V(G)\backslash H$.
+Otherwise, we have an $S_{3,3}$ with $dy$ (or $ey$) as the backbone.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $10+2+3=15$.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $10+2+3=15$.

+\item \textbf{Both the vertices $d$ and $e$ have one neighbor in $S_1$.} There are two possibilities.
+In the first case, without loss of generality, suppose $a$ is the common neighbor of $d$ and $e$ (see Figure \ref{6-4}(iii)).
+Similarly, as before, $a$ cannot have a neighbor in $V(G)\backslash H$, and $d$ and $e$ can have at most one neighbor in $V(G)\backslash H$ each.
+If the vertices $d$ and $e$ are adjacent, they cannot have a neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $11+2+2=15$.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $11+2+2=15$.